 Considerations in creating and managing organizational culture.

 In the study, 1.642 branch managers, considering branch actors in the organizational structure of the Bank, are examined.
-Twelve ONA metrics are used in the analyses and correlation tests are determined which of the metrics are the most important.
+Twelve ONA metrics are used in the analyses, and correlation tests are determined which metrics are the most important.
 The most correlated metrics are eigen centrality, ego size, coreness, page size, authority score, assortativity (correlation rates>=0,7) .
 Combining network analysis with statistical methods makes it easier to interpret the results .
-Most correlated metrics are used to identify clusters and determine poorer communication.
+Most correlated metrics are used to identify clusters and to determine poorer communication.
 Cluster 2 and cluster 6 has the lowest average values.
 These clusters at the same time have poor performance.
-Than to improve performance in branch precautions are taken.
+Then, to improve the performance in the branch, the necessary precautions are taken.
 Some suggestions for relationship management to human resources professionals are given below:

-Tasks that employee will perform together can be organized.
+Tasks that employees will perform together can be organized.

 Sports events can be organized.